kivitasku/music_player/README.md

 ## Known limitations
-- "/" on song name corrupts the filepath
+- "/" on song filename corrupts the filepath
 - "[space]" on album directory name corrupts the album cover path

 ## To be added